harikrishnanv1311/Chord-DHT/README.md

   - Nodes join the network using a bootstrap node.
   - Keys are stored and looked up using the correct routing based on the finger table.
   - API endpoints are functional (tested with Postman and cURL).
+  - Periodic stabilization loop to update successor/predecessor pointers and finger tables automatically.
+  - In case of node departure ring structure is intact and keys are redistributed among the nodes.

 ---

 ## Next Steps

-1. **Implement Stabilization:**
-   Add a periodic stabilization loop to update successor/predecessor pointers and finger tables automatically.

-2. **Improve Fault Tolerance:**
-   Enhance key transfer and handle node removals or failures gracefully.

-3. **Performance Analysis:**
+1. **Performance Analysis:**
    Measure lookup latency and generate performance graphs to compare with theoretical \(O(log N)\) behavior.